davidkastner/illustratedatom/_pages/contact.md

 ---
 title: Contact Form
-subtitle: Feel free to reach out if you have any questions about my art!
+subtitle: Feel free to reach out if you have any questions!
 ---

 {% include contact-form.html %}